 Don’t be afraid to block or hide a person from seeing your social media content.
 Think of this akin to putting up a fence around your house.
 You wouldn’t let just anyone in, so why is your social media any different?

 If someone is frequently crossing the boundaries and viewing your content or interacting with you, report them.
 Let the authorities on that particular site fight for you and don’t be afraid to remove yourself from the website, even for a short period, if it’s ruining your quality of life.

 - Confront them from a mindful, empowered position

 This approach is only recommended if you feel strong enough to advocate for yourself, as you may very well get negative backlash.
 Choose your timing and your words carefully.
 Remind yourself that the boundaries they cross are first of all in your mind, creating fear, anger and frustration.

 - Be aware of how you represent yourself

 Consider what message does your online presence sends to the world.

 Try to be honest with yourself and ask: Am I provocative in any way?
 Am I ambivalent about the attention?
 Angered by it?
 Flattered by it?

 How you portray yourself on social media is never an excuse for someone to orbit you or violate your privacy in anyway, but understanding the image you portray will empower you to create boundaries in the future to protect yourself.

 Are you being orbited?
 Is your social media presence causing you anxiety or minimising your quality of life?
-Contact Colleen on 0434 337 245, Duncan on 0434 331 243, or Rachel on 0422 177 193 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book on our online diary.
+Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book on our online diary.